 The vineyards are primarily in the Salnés Valley, an average of five kilometres from the sea, ensuring the warm days are moderated by cool nights.
 The warm temperatures give ripeness and full citrus and apricot fruit, while the colder temperatures at night ensure fresh, pure Albariño aromatics.
 The soils are granitic and the vines are trained on a traditional horizontal trellis system known as 'Emparrado' which is similar to pergola.

-The wine was fermented in temperature controlled stainless steel vats at 16-18ºC and underwent partial malolactic fermentation.
+The grapes were hand harvested, destemmed and then carefully pressed.
+The wine was then fermented in temperature-controlled, stainless-steel vats at 16-18ºC and underwent partial (60%) malolactic fermentation.
 It was then rested for four months on its fine lees which gave a smooth, almost creamy texture to the wine.

 This wine is pale lemon in colour.
 The nose is full of ripe fruity notes married with floral aromas: apricot, citrus, tropical fruit, jasmine and orange blossom.
 The palate is refreshing and zesty with great flavour intensity which persists on the long finish.